Benefit Corporation Aka The “B Corp”

 - You want the ability to choose who you sell your corporation to.
 Unlike a normal corporation (where the directors are responsible for finding the best selling price to maximize value for their shareholders), a benefit corporation’s directors can choose to sell at a lower price to a buyer who they believe will best uphold the benefit corporation’s mission and values.

 What kind of standards does a benefit corporation need to meet?

 Although laws and standards vary state by state, in general, benefit corporations need to meet three different requirements:

 - Corporate purpose must create a material positive impact on society and the environment.

 - Benefit corporations are required to consider decisions’ impacts not just on shareholders, but also employees, the community, and the environment.

-- Required to make available to the public, a benefit report (annually or biennially, depending upon state) that assesses their overall social and environmental performance.
-In most states, this performance must be measured against a third party standard.
+- Benefit corporations are required to make available to the public, a benefit report (annually or biennially, depending upon state) that assesses their overall social and environmental performance.
+In most states, this performance must be measured against a third-party standard.

 Are benefit corporations taxed differently than regular corporations?